greg-md/php-orm/README.md

 The magic thing is that you have all this features into one powerful model.

 Forget about creating separate classes(repositories, entities, data mappers, etc) that works with the same table data.
-All you need is to instantiate the Model with the specific [Driver Strategy](#driver-strategy---quick-start) that deals with all of them.
+All you need is to instantiate the Model with the specific [Database Connection](#database-connection---quick-start) that deals with all of them.

 Let say you have an `Users` table: